bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 3.1.11

 * Fixed issue with new disable filtering functionality with radio buttons.
-* Fixed issue with reset button where all locations were duplicated - introduced in v3.0.1
+* Fixed issue with reset button where all locations were duplicated - introduced in v3.0.1.
-* Updated functionality reset disabled form filters when Reset button is clicked.
+* Updated functionality to reset disabled form filters when Reset button is clicked.

 ### Version 3.1.10